Papaveraceae: Description

+The Papaveraceae family includes many plants that produce alkaloids, including opium poppy (Papaver somniferum).
+Opium is derived from the latex of the opium poppy seed pods and has been used for centuries due to its psychoactive properties.
+The main alkaloids found in opium, such as morphine, and codeine have huge impact on pharmaceuticals and a big importance on many countries that produce it on a large-scale including Afghanistan.
+Afghanistan has an economic dependence on opium cultivation making it hard to stop large scale production of these flowers ultimately increasing illegal production.
+Researchers are understanding how alkaloids are made in poppy plants to develop poppy plants with specific alkaloid levels.
+There is high genetic variability among poppy cultivars and environmental factors like wounding and methyl jasmonate treatment induce higher alkaloid production.
+Challenges still remain in understanding what effects alkaloid production for pharmaceutical purposes, highlighting importance of research in this field.

 Taxonomy

 The APG III system (2009; unchanged from the APG II system of 2003 and the APG system of 1998) places the family in the order Ranunculales, in the clade eudicots.
 The Papaveraceae differ from the rest of the Ranunculales in some important characteristics but they share others such as the presence of isoquinoline-derived alkaloids.
 Based on molecular and morphological data, the family forms a clade with the families Lardizabalaceae, Circaeasteraceae, Menispermaceae, Berberidaceae and Ranunculaceae.

 Genera

 The broad circumscription of Papaveraceae in the APG III system includes three taxa that have previously been separated into different families: the Papaveraceae sensu stricto, the Fumariaceae and the Pteridophyllaceae.
 Thus the Cronquist system of 1981 recognised the Fumariaceae as a separate family, despite their close phylogenetic relationship to the Papaveraceae sensu stricto.
 The three former families may be treated as subfamilies.
 One morphological and molecular study concluded that the former family Pteridophyllaceae has a basal position with a subsequent division into two terminal clades each containing one of the subfamilies Fumarioideae and Papaveroideae, which are clearly monophyletic.
 A more recent study includes the former Pteridophyllaceae in the Fumarioideae, dividing the Papaveraceae into only two subfamilies.

 The internal division of the Fumarioideae shown below follows Lidén (1993), with the exception of the placement of Pteridophyllum.
 The subtribes are given by the Germplasm Resources Information Network.
 The division of the Papaveroideae follows Hoot et al. (1997).
 In the latter study, the tribe Eschscholzieae would be the basal clade and sister group to the rest of the subfamily, which is divided into a different terminal clade (Chelidonieae) and into its sister group, formed by the Papavereae and Platystemoneae, whose separation is not based on the data presented by these authors.
 For discussions of subfamilies, see Carolan et al. (2006) and Blattner & Kadereit (1999).